-Worksup event platform is a startup company from Estonia, the land of tech-savvy experts and specialists.
+Worksup, a virtual event platform, is a company based in Estonia, the land of tech-savvy experts and specialists.

-Today is Independence Day here in Estonia so to celebrate we wanted to share our top ten facts about technological achievements in Estonia.
+Today is Independence Day in Estonia.
+So we wanted to share our top ten facts about technological achievements in Estonia.
 Happy 100th birthday Estonia!

 This is something that probably every Estonian says when they’ll meet somebody from outside of Estonia.